 - Pour mixture onto baking sheet lined with a silicon mat and spread thin.
 Placing parchment paper on top and using a rolling pin makes this easier.

-- Optional: With a spatula press the edges of the crust in to for a ridge for the crust.
-This is beneficial is you're using topping that may slide off (i.e. eggs).
+- Optional: With a spatula, press the edges of the crust in to create a ridge for the crust.
+This is beneficial is you're using toppings that may slide off (i.e. eggs).

-- Bake the crust for 8-10 minutes at 500 degrees.
+- Bake the crust for 8-10 minutes at 500 degrees Farenheit.

 - Remove from oven and allow to cool for a few minutes.
 Your life is now changed.
 Enjoy!